You Have A Right To Recover Lost Wages After A Maritime Accident

 Commercial fishermen who suffer serious injuries and are unable to work are entitled to make claims for their lost wages under federal maritime law.
 Recovering lost wages for a commercial fisherman involves a thorough understanding of complex maritime laws.

-The maritime injury lawyers at Trueb & Beard LLC, have been helping injured fishermen recover lost wages for over thirty years.
+The maritime injury lawyers at Trueb Berne & Beard, LLP, have been helping injured fishermen recover lost wages for over thirty years.
 Contact our lawyers in Anchorage to learn more about your rights to recover lost wages and compensation for your injuries.

 Three Overlapping Laws Protect Your Rights